MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-overview.md

 - **Windows Updates and Delivery optimization** helps manage updates, and manage features on your devices.
 Starting with Windows 11, the OS feature updates are installed annually.
 For more information on servicing channels, and what they are, see [Servicing channels](/windows/deployment/update/waas-overview#servicing-channels).

-  Like Windows 10, Windows 11 will receive monthly quality updates.
+  Like Windows 10, Windows 11 receives monthly quality updates.

   You have options to install updates on your Windows devices, including Intune, Group Policy, Windows Server Update Services (WSUS), and more.
 For more information, see [Assign devices to servicing channels](/windows/deployment/update/waas-servicing-channels-windows-10-updates).